Fan (G)

 Volumetric flow rate table, q(w,dp) —

-volumetric flow rate corresponding to the vectors of rotation velocity and pressure increase
+volumetric flow rate corresponding to the vectors of rotation speed and pressure increase

 Details

-Matrix at volumetric flow rate values for two-dimensional volumetric flow rate interpolation.
-If the Shaft power specification parameters are set to `Brake power', the fan data may be outside the normal operating range and these values may be negative.
+The matrix on volume flow values for two-dimensional volume flow interpolation.
+If the Shaft power specification parameter is set to Brake power, then the fan data may exceed the normal operating range, and these values may be negative.

 -

-- number of elements in the Shaft speed vector parameters, w.
-The elements corresponding to zero flow rate should be arranged in strictly increasing order.
+— the number of elements in the Shaft speed vector parameter, w.
+The elements corresponding to zero consumption must be arranged in strictly ascending order.

 -

-- number of elements in the Static pressure gain vector parameters, Dp.
+— the number of elements in the parameter Static pressure gain vector, Dp.

 -

-elements in the parameters Volumetric flow rate table, q(w,dp), Efficiency table, eta(w,dp) and Mechanical power table, W(w,dp) must be contiguous with each other. -
+NaNin the parameters Volumetric flow rate table, q(w,dp), Efficiency table, eta(w,dp) and Mechanical power table, W(w,dp) must match each other. -

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `2D tabulated data - flow rate vs. shaft speed and static pressure'.
+To use this parameter, set the Fan parameterization parameter to 2D tabulated data - flow rate vs. shaft speed and static pressure.

 |